diatomzone/diatomzone.github.io/ZZZNOTES.md

     - will only be the size of the iframe container (tried to make a height=100%; sidebar with a de-styled iframe, but it doesn't work because the flex stuff interferes i think)
   - conclusion: iframe sizing is not flexible so i'm going back to old html version for now

-- CURRENT
+- CURRENT TASKS
   - write pages
   - organize zzznotes
   - mystuff category
-  - redo landing page and stylesheet
+  - redo landing page and its stylesheet more logically
-  - move emojis and custom page bgs to custom data file
-  - update landing gradient
+  - folder order wikipages
+  - fix code block styling (change to pre tag?)
+  - STOP QUASHING VERBIAGE IN PURSUIT OF DIGESTABILITY

 ## SITEBUILDING RULES
 - margins run from bottom to top, right to left (bottom elements use top margin, right elements use left margin), except for h1 which has a bottom margin